 Beginning with pollock, depth occupancy seems to largely be a function of their seasonal migrations and place in the trophic web.
-There is clear age based stratification in the EBS where juveniles tend to remain above the thermocline (in part due to their broader thermal tolerance (Duffy-Anderson, 2003)) and adults tend to stay below – a partitioning strategy that seems to help avoid cannibalism (Schwartzman, 1994).
+There is clear age based stratification in the EBS where juveniles tend to remain above the thermocline (in part due to their broader thermal tolerance (Duffy-Anderson, 2003) and adults tend to stay below – a partitioning strategy that seems to help avoid cannibalism (Schwartzman, 1994).
 Within the GOA however there is less year class based stratification as cannibalism is less of an issue (Adams, 2007).
 Furthermore, while Juveniles show marked daily vertical migration (DVM) patterns (Schwartzman, 1994) adult depth occupancy is more variable and influenced by metabolism, body condition, temperature, and food availability.
 While some studies have found little evidence of diel migration in adults (Schwartzman, 1994), others observed vertical movement tied to prey like euphausiids, particularly in spring and summer (Adams, 2007) (Bailey, 2000).
 In these seasons, adult pollock may rise to within 20 meters of the surface at night in the GOA whereas at other times, such as November, they remain at greater depths and seem to be relying on different prey (Adams, 2007).
 In general, adult pollock are known to occupy shallower waters just prior to and after spawning (Kooka, 1998) after which the fish will move offshore and into deeper waters (Kooka, 1998) (ADF&G, 2005).
 Schwartzman (1994) also found that larger biomass schools were associated with shallower waters (<120m) and that average school depth increased with bottom depth, suggesting a dynamic link between aggregation size, depth, and oceanography.

 In contrast Chinook show markedly different patterns.
 First is the fact that Chinook tend to spend the majority of their time in the portion of the water column between 0 and 50m but can be found all the way up to depths exceeding 500m (Courtney, 2019, 2021).
-The are also exceptionally active and have been observed to spend less than 25% of their time at any single 5-meter depth increment (Orsi, 1995).
 Diel activity has also generally been observed in one form or another but there is significant variability amongst individual fish (Freshwater, 2024) (Arostegui, 2017).
 Unlike species exhibiting a classic diel vertical migration (DVM) pattern—ascending at night and descending during the day—Chinook salmon display more flexible diel behaviors, sometimes reversing their movement patterns seasonally (Arostegui, 2017).
 Response to bottom depth is another key driver, with salmon distribution often correlating strongly with bathymetry, though fine-scale topographic influences remain less well understood (Freshwater, 2024).
 Similarly, size and maturity play a role, with larger fish tending to be found at deeper depths (Freshwater, 2024).
 Less consistent patterns have also been reported between depth occupancy and temperature, productivity indicators, and current velocity as well as other temporal drivers like the lunar cycle (Freshwater, 2024) (Orsi, 1995).
 Productivity-related features, such as zooplankton concentration and chlorophyll-a levels, have been weakly predictive, with some studies suggesting indirect links—such as higher chlorophyll-a near the surface in spring coinciding with shallower salmon distributions, potentially due to increased prey availability or reduced predation risk from decreased water clarity (Freshwater, 2024).

 Despite these differences Walleye pollock and Chinook salmon do share the fact that seasonality is one of the strongest predictors for their depth occupancy with both species tending to occupy shallower depths in the spring and progressively deeper waters in summer, fall, and winter (Freshwater, 2024) (Orsi, 1995) (Walker, 2007).
-However, there are still clear differences in the drivers for this behavior as pollock are driven by their spawning cycle (ADF&G, 2005) whereas Chinook salmon, being semelparous and anadromous, are being driven by other factors.
+However, there are still clear differences in the drivers for this behavior as pollock are driven by their annual? spawning cycle (ADF&G, 2005) whereas Chinook salmon, being semelparous and anadromous, are being driven by other factors.